Thursday, January 9, 2025

 Learn more about the Office of Research Education and Training

-Chakroborty awarded $100,000 grant for breast cancer research
+Chakroborty awarded $100,000 grant to further breast cancer research

-At the Breast Cancer Research Foundation of Alabama’s award presentation, from left, are Debanjan Chakroborty, Ph.D.; Chandrani Sarkar, Ph.D.; Beth Davis, president and CEO of BCRFA; and Simon Grelet, Ph.D.
+At the Breast Cancer Research Foundation of Alabama’s award presentation, from left, are Debanjan Chakroborty, Ph.D., assistant professor of pathology; Chandrani Sarkar, Ph.D., assistant professor of pathology; Beth Davis, president and CEO of BCRFA; and Simon Grelet, Ph.D., assistant professor of biochemistry and molecular biology.

 Debanjan Chakroborty, Ph.D., an assistant professor of pathology at the Whiddon College of Medicine and a cancer researcher at the USA Health Mitchell Cancer Institute, is the recipient of a $100,000 grant from the Breast Cancer Research Foundation of Alabama.
 Presented during an event in Birmingham in early December, the award was part of the organization’s $1.125 million investment in state-based research in 2024.